-- Gently fold the banana mixture into the flour mixture with a rubber spatula until just combined (do not over mix) Fold in the macadamia nuts.
+- Fold the banana mixture gently into the flour mixture with a rubber spatula until just combined (do not over mix) Fold in the macadamia nuts.
 The batter will look thick and chunky.

-- Scrape batter into the prepared pan and smooth the top.
+- Scrape the batter with a spatula into the prepared pan and smooth the top.

-- Let the loaf cool in the pan for ten (10) minutes, then turn out onto a wire rack to let cool completely before frosting (or serving if not frosting)..about 2 hours.
+- Cool the loaf in the pan for ten (10) minutes, then turn out onto a wire rack to let cool completely before frosting, about 2 hours.

-- In a medium bowl, combine the softened cream cheese, butter and vanilla extract and mix with a hand mixer (or stand mixer) until smooth and combined, about 2 minutes.
+- Combine the softened cream cheese, butter and vanilla extract and mix with a hand mixer in a medium sized bowl until smooth and completely combined, 2-3 minutes.

 - Add the vanilla extract and lemon zest, continue to mix for another minute until combined.